HackerYou/scratchWorkshop/scratch.md

 5. (back to step 3) [End of the Loop]
 ```

+You'll notice that Scratch gets stuck on the edge of the stage once he runs out of real estate.
+How can we fix this?

 [Click here to see a working example!](https://scratch.mit.edu/projects/155362675/)

 ## Control Flow
+'Control flow' is the name we give in programming to the process of allowing our programs to have more than one possible path and outcomes.

 Remember reading choose your own adventure books as a kid?
-What made them so awesome is that they gave you, the reader, control over the destiny of your story.
+The reader has control over the destiny of your story.
 You could determine the fate of the characters by deciding which path to pursue.

 Programs work the same way - a program with only one possible outcome is about as flat as a choose your own adventure with only one path.

-'Control flow' is the name we give in programming to the process of allowing our programs to have more than one possible outcome.

-Like water encountering a dam in the middle of a stream, we are controlling the 'flow' of information as it moves through our application.

 Currently, our cat mindlessly makes its way towards the edge of the and only stops when it can no longer go any further.